Dil To Pagal Hai: Production

+Jackie Shroff was the initial choice to play the role of Ajay, however Chopra felt that a much younger actor was required, promoting Chopra to sign Akshay Kumar.
+Kumar was reportedly not paid for his role.

 In addition to writing the story, Chopra co-produced the film along with M. Vakil under the banner Yash Raj Films.
 The script was written by Chopra, his son Aditya and wife Pamela.
-The film's costumes were handled together by Manish Malhotra, Karan Johar and Salman.
-Manmohan Singh was the cinematographer.
-The choreography was handled by Farah Khan and Shiamak Davar.
-This was one of Shahid Kapoor's first appearances on film.
-He was a background dancer in the song "Le Gayi".
+The film's costumes were designed by Manish Malhotra and Karan Johar.
+Manmohan Singh was the film's cinematographer, while the choreography was handled by Farah Khan and Shiamak Davar.
+Shahid Kapoor made an uncredited appearance as a dancer in the song Le Gayi.

-Chopra rejected 54 dresses created by Manish Malhotra for Dixit's character, choosing a salwar kameez over others.
+Chopra rejected 54 dresses created by Malhotra for Dixit's character, choosing a salwar kameez over others.
 Filming began in June 1996.
-It was the first Bollywood film to be shot in Baden-Baden and Europa Park, both German tourist attractions.
+It was the first Bollywood film to be shot in Baden-Baden and Europa Park, both popular German tourist attractions.
 It was made on a budget of ₹90 million.

 Soundtrack

 The soundtrack of Dil To Pagal Hai includes 10 songs.
-The songs for the film were composed by Uttam Singh.
-Lyrics were written by Anand Bakshi.
-The music was a major hit among the audience, with the album becoming the best-selling Bollywood soundtrack of the year, with 12.5 million soundtrack album sales.
+The songs for the film were composed by Uttam Singh, with lyrics written by Anand Bakshi.
+The music was a major hit among the audience, with the album becoming the best-selling Bollywood soundtrack of the year and second-most of the 1990s decade, with 12.5 million soundtrack album sales.
 Chopra earned an advance of ₹45 million for the music rights.
-In 2008, Chopra launched an unreleased song from the Dil To Pagal Hai soundtrack, titled "Chanda Ki Chandni (Kitni Hai Bekarar Yeh)" sung by Lata Mangeshkar & Kumar Sanu.
+In 2008, Chopra launched an unreleased song from the Dil To Pagal Hai soundtrack, titled "Kitni Hai Bekarar Yeh" sung by Lata Mangeshkar & Kumar Sanu.